The Confident Eater

 However, as is true of adults, what works for one child is not necessarily a fit for another.
 Some children seem to have hollow legs and be constantly hungry.
 Others live on crackers and air.

-When we focus on volume, we can inadvertently add both pressure and an unnatural approach to food into the equation.
+When you focus on volume, you can inadvertently add both pressure and an unnatural approach to food into the equation.
 For example, having a child sit at the table until they have cleared their plate.

 Doing this can also override innate cues that tell them when they have had enough food and should stop.
 Or, when they are truly hungry and need more.

-If a child consistently doesn’t eat or consistently overeats it can also interfere with those internal cues so it’s important for us to have structure and parameters in place (see Trying food – the basics for an hours video which goes into this in detail: https://the-confident-eater.teachable.com/).
+If a child consistently doesn’t eat or consistently overeats it can also interfere with internal cues so it’s important for you to have structure and parameters in place (see Trying food – the basics for an hour long video which goes into this in detail: https://theconfidenteater.com/product/encouraging-exploration-the-basics/

-There are many ways we can put ourselves into the middle of the feeding relationship – and when we have a child that does struggle to eat well, it is even more likely!
+There are many ways you can consciously or inadvertently put youself into the middle of the feeding relationship – and when you have a child who does struggle to eat well, it is even more likely!

 However, gently removing ourselves does have great long-term advantages.

-Doing this can be quite challenging though as we are often fighting against years of our own conditioning.
+Doing this can be quite challenging though as you are often fighting against years of your own conditioning.

-If you are wanting to make changes over the holidays and would like more support, please get in touch as they are some fabulous and budget-friendly ways in which we can help.
+If you are wanting to make changes and would like more support, please get in touch as there are some fabulous and budget-friendly ways in which we can help.

 Learn more about Judith here: https://theconfidenteater.com/about/